-As at March 31, 2015, the Company had cash and cash equivalents of \$3,602,474 (December 31, 2014 - \$6,015,947) and a working capital deficiency of \$4,362,570 (December 31, 2014 - \$683,059).
-During the three months ended March 31, 2015, net cash used in operating activities was \$1,911,188 (2014 - \$2,332,284), net cash used in investing activities was \$715,209 (2014 - \$2,704,021) primarily for acquisitions of mineral property interests, plant and equipment, and costs relating to the exploration activities on its mineral properties; and net cash provided by financing activities including proceeds from issuance of common shares and the Silver Loan was \$223,868 (2014 - \$9,897,606).
+\$845,232), net cash used in investing activities was \$2,947,779 (2014 - \$10,054,419) primarily for acquisitions of mineral property interests, plant and equipment, and costs relating to the exploration activities on its mineral properties; and net cash used by financing activities including cash received from the settlement of derivative assets and the repayment of the Silver Loan was \$1,776,132 (2014 - cash provided of \$9,894,159).

-Pursuant to the terms of the underlying mineral property agreements to the Rosario Mine (Note 7 to the 2015 Q1 Financial Statements), in order to maintain and exercise the option the Company must make aggregate cash payments of \$40,000 on or before February 22, 2016.
+Pursuant to the terms of the underlying mineral property agreements to the Rosario Mine (Note 7 to the 2015 Q3 Financial Statements), in order to maintain and exercise the option the Company must make aggregate cash payments of \$40,000 on or before February 22, 2016.

-Pursuant to the terms of the Gavilanes property agreement (Note 8(a) to the 2015 Q1 Financial Statements), in order to maintain and exercise the option the Company must make the remaining payment of \$820,000.
+Pursuant to the terms of the Gavilanes property agreement (Note 8(a) to the 2015 Q3 Financial Statements), in order to maintain and exercise the option the Company must make the remaining payment of \$732,586.
 The Company is currently re-negotiating an extension of this remaining payment.

-Pursuant to the terms of the San Felipe Agreement (Note 8(b) to the 2015 Q1 Financial Statements), in order to maintain and exercise the option, the Company must make further aggregate cash payments of approximately \$19,000,000 on or before December 15, 2016.
+Pursuant to the terms of the San Felipe Agreement (Note 8(b) to the 2015 Q3 Financial Statements), in order to maintain and exercise the option, the Company must make further aggregate cash payments of \$19,000,000 on or before December 15, 2016.

-At March 31, 2015, the Company had not yet achieved profitable operations, had a working capital deficiency of \$4,362,570, had accumulated an inception to date deficit of \$36,585,409 and may incur further losses in the development of its business.
+At September 30, 2015, the Company had not yet achieved profitable operations, had a working capital deficiency of \$7,041,031, had accumulated an inception to date deficit of \$40,231,206, and may incur further losses in the development of its business.
 These factors indicate the existence of a material uncertainty that may cast significant doubt upon the Company's ability to continue as a going concern.
 As a result, the Company may be unable to realize its assets and discharge its liabilities in the normal course of business.
 The Company's ability to continue as a going concern is dependent upon its ability to raise adequate funding through equity or debt financings to discharge its liabilities as they come due.
 The Company has capital management process in place to safeguard the Company's ability to continue as a going concern.
 Although the Company has been successful in the past in obtaining financing, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms advantageous to the Company.